Fabien Sanglard's non-blog

 February 2nd, 2011

 Every once in a while I receive an email from a fellow programmer asking me what language I used for one of my games and how I learned it.
-Hence, I thought it may help a few people to list here the best things to read about C. If you know of other gems, please email me or add a comment at the bottom of the page.
+Here is an entry that list the best things to read about C.

 The answer (you can skip this)